MMSB-MOBI/pyT2GA/README.md

 - Python scripts go in the master folder.
 - Proteomic data produced from experience goes in the *Data* folder.
 - TSV files containing things such as pathway data or protein interaction scores go in the *Databases* folder.
+- Results will be saved as JSON files in the *Out* folder.